infor-design/enterprise-ng/QUICKSTART.md

 @infor:registry=http://npm.infor.com:4873
 ```

-You can add the dependencies directly into the `project.json` file, however it is more reliable to add them using the command line to avoid any issues.
-From within the project folder run:
+You can add the dependencies directly into the `project.json` file, however it is more reliable to add them using the command line.
+In a terminal window, in the project folder:

 1. Type `npm install –save jquery@3.1.1`
 2. Type `npm install –save @types/jquery`